cqwense/our-boxen/README.md

 # Our Boxen

-This is a template Boxen project designed for your organization to fork and modify appropriately.
-The Boxen rubygem and the Boxen puppet modules are only a framework for getting things done.
-This repository template is just a basic example of _how_ to do things with them.

 ## Getting Started

 To give you a brief overview, we're going to:

 * Install dependencies (basically Xcode)
-* Bootstrap a boxen for your self/team/org/company
+* Bootstrap a boxen for Vonage Business Solutions - Automation Team
 * Then convert your local copy of that boxen to the post-bootstrapped version

 There are a few potential conflicts to keep in mind.